 Ron Antonette (’90) is the chief program officer at the Center for Public Relations, responsible for managing the production of center’s events, projects and reports, and its graduate student contributors.
-Ron returns to USC with more than 25 years of strategic communications and public relations experience, having developed and led consumer marketing and corporate communications campaigns for Fortune 100 companies, start-ups, municipal clients and some of America’s best-known brands.
-His career includes an eclectic mix of creative consumer brand PR campaigns and projects — from baby dolls and bottled water to showerheads and Swatch watches.
+Ron brings more than 25 years of strategic communications and public relations experience, having developed and led consumer marketing and corporate communications campaigns for Fortune 100 companies, start-ups, municipal clients and some of America’s best-known brands.

-Ron’s industry experience includes working with food & beverage, retail and franchise brands, launching consumer tech products, managing special events, and working with government organizations.
-At Long Beach-based R. Antonette Communications, he has balanced national PR work with regional projects, including for the cities of Los Angeles (LADOT Vision Zero), Long Beach (Bike Long Beach, Port of Long Beach), and Claremont (Discover Claremont).
-During 14 years at Golin he was the senior executive on the agency’s Mattel and Nestlé accounts and directed many of its programs for Disney, including the Poohfest and Mickey’s Hometown Parade campaigns.
+Ron’s PR industry experience includes an eclectic mix of creative consumer brand PR campaigns and projects — from baby dolls and bottled water to showerheads and Swatch watches.
+He has worked with food & beverage, retail and franchise brands, launched consumer tech products, managed special events, and worked with government organizations.
+At Long Beach-based R. Antonette Communications, he balances national PR work with regional projects, including for the cities of Los Angeles (LADOT Vision Zero), Long Beach (Bike Long Beach, Port of Long Beach), and Claremont (Discover Claremont).
+During 14 years at Golin, he was the senior executive on the agency’s Mattel and Nestlé accounts and directed many of its programs for Disney, including the Poohfest and Mickey’s Hometown Parade campaigns.
 His account teams helped open Disney’s California Adventure, The Venetian in Las Vegas, Cold Stone Creamery’s Times Square location, and many retail outlets; and executed numerous events promoting Teenage Mutant Ninja Turtles (Playmates Toys) and other consumer products.
 Ron also previously co-led FleishmanHillard’s national consumer marketing practice and has held in-house communications roles at Mattel and ConAgra Foods.